Earn weekly rewards on your crypto

 The impact of their bankruptcy was devastating.
 Users lost their trust in the platform, had their accounts frozen, and faced a complex process for getting their funds back.
 The court deemed customers who held crypto in non-interest-earning wallet accounts the legal owners and allowed them to recover $297 million.

-Users of the high-yield Interest Accounts (BIAs) lost ownership of their assets to BlockFi, making them general unsecured creditors.
+Users of the high-yield Interest Accounts (BIAs) lost ownership of their assets to the exchange, making them general unsecured creditors.

-If you want a card like the one BlockFi provided that allows you to earn crypto on all your spending, then you should consider the Gemini Credit Card.
+If you want a card like the one BlockFi provided that allows you to earn crypto on all your spending, then you should check out our Gemini Credit Card review.

 Gemini Mastercard Crypto Credit Card